-UNDO & REDO are brothers in excel, we can recognize UNDO as the big brother and REDO as the younger brother.
-The reason why I have told this is because, without REDO, the UNDO option can be performed but without UNDO we cannot perform the REDO option.
+The UNDO and REDO options are brothers in Excel.
+We recognize UNDO as the big brother and REDO as the younger brother because, without REDO, we can perform the UNDO option.
+But without UNDO, we cannot execute the REDO option.

-If nothing is UNDONE in excel then there is no question of REDO the something, so that is why REDO can be performed only after UNDO has been performed.
+If nothing is UNDONE in Excel, then there is no need for REDO, so that is why we can perform REDO after UNDO has been implemented.

-Below are the shortcut keys for UNDO & REDO in excel.
+Below are the shortcut keys for UNDO and REDO in Excel.

 Ok, let’s see how we can perform REDO action in excel.

-First I will perform some actions in excel, let’s say using the RANDBETWEEN function I will insert some number in cell A1.
+First, we will perform some actions in Excel.
+Then, using the RANDBETWEEN function, we will insert some numbers in cell A1.

-So far two actions are performed, now I will change the font name to “Verdana” and the font size to 10.
+So far, two actions have been performed.
+Now, we will change the font name to “Verdana” and the font size to “10.”

-Ok, now excel has recorded all the actions we have performed.
-Now data range is without formulas.
+Excel has recorded all the actions we have performed.
+So, now the data range is without formulas.

-Since one action is undone now we can perform REDO action of going forward to the paste special values action using the shortcut key “CTRL + Y” or pressing the icon on QAT.
+Since one action is undone now, we can perform the REDO action of going forward to the paste special values action using the shortcut key “CTRL + Y” or pressing the icon on QAT.

-We have performed 7 activities to come back to the first step we may need to type ‘Ctrl + Z’ 7 times instead, we can use the UNDO icon in QAT and see all the actions that we have performed here.
+We have performed 7 activities.
+To return to the first step, we may need to type ‘Ctrl + Z’ 7 times.
+Instead, we can use the UNDO icon in QAT and see all the actions we have performed here.

-If you press Ctrl + Y shortcut for redo then it will bring back the action of the next step performed after entering the formula.
+If you press the Ctrl + Y shortcut for a redo, it will return the action of the next step performed after entering the formula.

 Things to Remember

-- To perform REDO one must have performed UNDO action, so without undoing an action, we cannot perform the REDO option.
+- To perform REDO, one must have performed UNDO action, so we cannot conduct the REDO option without undoing an activity.

-- Using QAT icons we can actually go back or go forward to the specific set of actions.
+- Using QAT icons, we can return or forward to a specific set of actions.

-This has been a guide to Redo Shortcut in Excel.
-Here we discuss how to use undo and redo commands along with step by step examples and explanation.
-You can learn more about excel from the following articles –
+This article is a guide to Redo Shortcut in Excel.
+Here, we discuss how to use the undo and redo commands, along with step-by-step examples and explanations.
+You can learn more about Excel from the following articles: –